Frequently asked questions

 Most common questions

-To achieve a balance between protection and operating convenience, GasStop cannot be calibrated to shut-off the propane system in the event of a minor leak.
-GasStop will only shut-off in the event of a major leak (see ‘What does GasStop define as a major leak’ FAQ for a full definition of ‘major leak’).
-However, GasStop can be used to test for minor leaks, here is how:
+To achieve a balance between protection and operating convenience, GasStop cannot be calibrated to shut-off the propane system for all types of leaks.
+However, GasStop can be used to test for all types of leaks, here is how:

-Always check your system for leaks before use.
-The GasStop pressure gauge is sensitive to minor drops in pressure, making it is a useful tool to use when performing a visual lock-up pressure test, also known as a pressure tightness test or pressure decay test.
+It is highly recommended that you always check your system for leaks before use.
+The GasStop pressure gauge is sensitive to minor drops in pressure, making it is a useful tool to conveniently test your entire system from the propane cylinder locker.
+This test is known as a ‘visual lock-up pressure test’, also known as a pressure tightness test or a pressure decay test.
+We also encourage the use of soapy water to visually identify leaks by manually inspecting the lines and joints for bubbles (showing the escape of propane).

 To test your system for leaks:

-1. Set up your system as described in your instructions.
-Turn off the tap on the gas cylinder.
-Now turn off your gas appliance(s).
+1. Set up your system (with your GasStop) as described in the user manual.
+Turn off the service valve on the gas cylinder.
+Now turn off all of your gas appliances.
+There should be no flow of propane in your system at this stage of test procedure.

-2. Now turn the gas cylinder back on.
+2. Now turn the propane cylinder back on at the service valve (make sure it is fully on).
 Keep all appliances off for the time being.

 4. The needle on the gauge should now indicate the gas pressure.
-If the needle is on zero, or below the red bar on the gauge, then the cylinder tap/valve is not open, GasStop has shut-off, the gas has run out or you have not carried out sufficient pumping.
-Is the temperature around freezing?
-Please refer to the Useful Tips section in your instruction booklet.
+If the needle is on zero, or below the red bar on the gauge, then the cylinder service valve is not open, GasStop has shut-off (or can’t pressurize), the propane has run out or you have not carried out sufficient pumping.
+Contact us directly to troubleshoot this step if necessary.

-5. Now turn off the tap on the gas cylinder and register the exact position of the needle on the gauge.
-Wait 60 seconds for Standard Installations and 5 minutes for longer gas systems (e.g RV’s).
+5. Now turn off the service valve on the propane cylinder.
+Register the exact position of the needle on the gauge.
+Wait for 10 minutes.

-6. At this point, pressurised gas is now held between the GasStop and your appliance(s).
+6. At this point, pressurised propane is now held between the GasStop and your appliances.

-7. If the needle has dropped from its initial registered position at the end of the recommended period of waiting time, there is a leak (pressure decay).
-Do not use the gas system until the leak has been solved or repaired by an approved gas specialist.
+7. If the needle has dropped from its initial registered position within 5 minutes there may be a leak (pressure decay).
+Do not use the gas system until the leak has been identified and/or repaired by an approved propane service technician and/or specialist.

-8. If, after pumping, the needle remains in the same position during the waiting time specified above, you can carefully start using the system.
+8. If, after pumping, the needle remains in the same position for at least 5 minutes, you can carefully start to use the system.

 In the USA, propane cylinders have inbuilt OPD valves.
 An OPD valve is an overfill protection device, and as the names suggests will prevent the overfilling of a propane cylinder.
-GasStop on the other hand will shut down 100% of the flow of propane in the event of a major leak.
-To protect against major leaks make sure you install a GasStop.
+GasStop is an Excess Flow Valve (EFV).
+It is designed to shut down 100% of the flow of propane in the event of a sudden and catastrophic leak.
+To protect against sudden and catastrophic leaks make sure you install a GasStop.

 No, it reads the pressure of the propane under load/usage.
-While using your propane it will tell you: if you have normal working pressure (green zone), if you are about to run out of propane (red zone), or if you have higher pressure in the system (yellow zone).
-See the question “Is the pressure gauge useful?” for a more detailed breakdown of what the gauge can be used for and what it can tell you.
+Refer to: “Is the pressure gauge useful?” for a more detailed breakdown of what the gauge can be used for and what it can tell you.

-If you need a better viewing angle of the gauge, rotate the GasStop (before tightening the nut) no more than 90 degrees from the vertical.
-For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky.
+If you need a better viewing angle of the gauge, rotate the GasStop (before tightening the nut) no more than 45 degrees from the vertical.
+For optimum performance (especially during colder temperatures) orientate your GasStop so that the gauge is facing the sky.

 Yes, GasStop is UL listed.
 Furthermore each and every GasStop is rigorously tested.
 All of our testing is evidenced via a global third-party test auditor.

-The gas pressure gauge is a very useful, multipurpose tool.
+The propane pressure gauge is a very useful, multipurpose tool.

-• The gauge indicates when the gas cylinder is almost empty (a decline in the vapour pressure curve).
-The gauge does not indicate the exact amount of propane left in the cylinder.
+• The gauge indicates when the propane cylinder is almost empty (a decline in the vapour pressure curve).
+The gauge does not indicate the exact amount of liquid propane left in the propane cylinder.

-• A steady pressure reading only indicates that propane is left in the cylinder.
+• A steady pressure reading (the needle is stable in the green or low part of the yellow zone) only indicates that there is propane in the cylinder.

 • If the needle is pointing to:

-• As per the instructions, it is advised to run the gas for a small period of time to have a better indication of gas level.
+• As per the instructions, it is advised to run your propane for a small period of time to have a better indication of gas pressure.
 This allows the propane/pressure to reach something called “phase equilibrium”.
 Further to this point there is a “vapour pressure curve”, this is why it is recommended to run the bottle for a short while to allow for this process.

 NB the gauge is also useful to represent the following:

-• Visual evidence of pressure decay (a minor leak) in a lock-up pressure test scenario.
+• Visual evidence of pressure decay (a leak) in a lock-up pressure test scenario.

 • Visual evidence of high pressure